 We offer special discounts to corporate clients and their employees to purchase our products.
-We have also opened our application programming interface to corporations with membership programs, where the corporations order our products in bulk in advance, and their members can then redeem these products.
+We have also opened our application programming interface to corporations with their membership programs, including banks and airlines, where the corporations order our products in bulk in advance, and their members can then redeem these products.